wesnoth/wesnoth/projectfiles/CodeBlocks/README.txt

     that this option is enabled while installing the compiler (mark the checkbox for this when choosing components to install).

-    NOTE: the newest version of tdm-gcc will NOT work; you need the aforementioned one.
+    NOTE: The newest version of tdm-gcc will NOT work; you need the aforementioned one.

 4. Download the latest CodeBlocksWinSDK*.zip package from <http://sourceforge.net/projects/wesnoth/files/unofficial/Windows%20Compile%20Stuff/>.